Production & Exhibition

 Please note that “lunch” on a 12-hour production day is six hours after call time, regardless of when that might be.

-Students must also have at least a 12-hour turnaround between production days with no more than half-hour travel time to home and to the location.
+Students must also have at least a 12-hour turnaround between production days with no more than a half-hour travel time to home and to the location.
 Any additional travel must be added to the turnaround.
 Here is an example.
 The wrap time is 8:00pm at RIT.
 The travel time from RIT to tomorrow’s location is 60 minutes, so we add 30 minutes to the turnaround.
 The call time for tomorrow must be 8:30am or later.

 This policy reflects important safety concerns and students held accountable for infractions, depending on severity and frequency, are subject to punishments ranging from cage docking to course failure.